Miss BumBum Suzy Cortez Rocks Nothing But A Thong While Covered In Gold Body Paint

 Suzy Cortez has delivered an eye-popping Instagram update.
-Miss BumBum is known for showcasing her famous asset over on her social media, with the star’s 2 million followers appearing to await her every update.
+Miss BumBum is known for showcasing her famous asset over on her social media, with the star’s 2 million followers appearing to await her every post.

 Today didn’t show Suzy bare-bootied with roller skates, but it didn’t deprive the star’s followers of that famous booty, either.

-Suzy’s photo hit the eye from the get-go.
+Suzy’s photo caught the eye from the get-go.
 The Brazilian had been photographed in a sensational way, with Suzy seen posing with her back to the camera and completely covered in gold body paint.
 The only clothing item she wore was a tiny thong, with fans seeing Suzy’s muscular and curvy rear, plus her overall strong physique.
-Suzy was turning her head to the camera – while the photo didn’t show the star’s body from the front, it still showed her face.
-The star was seen holding a gold soccer ball and wearing a matching headpiece.
+Suzy was turning her head to the camera, so while the photo didn’t show the star’s body from the front, it still showed her face.
+The star was seen holding a gold soccer ball and wearing a gold headpiece.
 In short, everything today was matching.

 Suzy appeared with her long and highlighted blond hair worn down and cascading down her back, although eyes were likely on the paint-covered body.
 A caption from Suzy mentioned Lionel Messi: Suzy is a huge admirer of the Argentinian soccer star and even has a tattoo of his last name on her buttock.